akka/akka/akka-docs/rst/java/lambda-persistence.rst

 =========

 Snapshots can dramatically reduce recovery times of persistent actors and views.
-The following discusses snapshots in context of persistent actors but this is also applicable to views.
+The following discusses snapshots in context of persistent actors but this is also applicable to persistent views.

 Persistent actor can save snapshots of internal state by calling the  ``saveSnapshot`` method.
 If saving of a snapshot succeeds, the persistent actor receives a ``SaveSnapshotSuccess`` message, otherwise a ``SaveSnapshotFailure`` message